 Funding from the Wellcome Trust is enabling researchers to build and field-test the first general affordable obstetrical virtual reality simulator training platform for the surgical management of obstetrical hemorrhage.
 This forthcoming training platform will integrate the latest advances in virtual reality technology with traditional hands-on training, and can be easily and affordably delivered within low- and middle-income contexts.

 Improving Cancer Surgery through Virtual Reality

-The virtual reality (VR) for cancer surgery project aims to reduce the time and cost required to train surgeons to perform radical hysterectomies.
-When combined with clinical training, VR technology has the potential to significantly reduce the time and cost of surgical training in low-resource settings.
+The Center’s Virtual Reality Surgery Simulator project aims to reduce the time and cost required to train surgeons to perform radical hysterectomy procedures.
+When combined with clinical training, VR technology has the potential to significantly reduce the time and cost of surgical training in lower-income contexts.
 Studies of VR training and laparoscopic surgery have shown that the training time required for a surgical novice to reach the skill level of an intermediately skilled surgeon can be halved for some surgical procedures.
 Similarly, VR-trained surgeons are less likely to make surgical errors on VR-trained procedures than those receiving standard surgical training.
 The virtual reality for cancer surgery project utilizes inexpensive, off-the-shelf equipment, resulting in a total equipment cost to the end user of less than $2,000 USD.
 This presents an opportunity to reduce the per-surgeon cost of surgical training and thereby increase the availability of appropriately trained surgeons in low-resource settings.

 More information on the Virtual Reality Surgery Simulator project is available here.

 To help stem the shortage of trained medical personnel in low-income countries, the Institute has developed low-cost eLearning courseware to train new leaders in cancer diagnosis and treatment.
 Courses designed by the Institute are currently being used for training by Friends of Africa, Inc., a health organization based in Zambia.